ChangfuXu/DEdgeAI/README.md

 Our LAD-TS method achieves the lowest delay, outperforming the DQN-TS [1], SAC-TS [2], and D2SAC-TS [3] methods by 13.66%, 9.19%, and 6.32%, respectively, and closely approximates the heuristic optimal method's (Opt-TS) delay.

 ### Code implementation
-The code of the LAD-TS method includes the following four files:
+The code of the LAD-TS method mainly includes the following four files:

 - `diffusion_lad.py`: This file implements the latent action diffusion processing.